SAP/cloud-mta-build-tool/docs/docs/configuration.md

    type: nodejs
    build-parameters:
      build-result: myfolder
+     ignore-use-full-glob-pattern: true
      ignore: ["node_modules/**", "!node_modules/mtainclude"]

-# In this example, all files and subfolders of 'node_modules' will not be packaged into the MTA archive, except for the 'mtainclude' subfolder of 'node_modules'.
+# In this example, all files and subfolders of 'node_modules' will not be packaged into the MTA archive,
+# except for the 'mtainclude' subfolder of 'node_modules'.

 ```